hmcts/opal-frontend/src/app/components/govuk/govuk-details/readme.md

 ---

-This `README.md` provides information on how to use and configure the `govuk-details` component, including the `summaryText` input, which controls the text displayed in the expandable summary【109†source】.
+This `README.md` provides information on how to use and configure the `govuk-details` component, including the `summaryText` input, which controls the text displayed in the expandable summary.